project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 evals
 ```

-Exactly as we thought (ignore the tiny number - it's a numerical error)
+The eigenvalues are as we predicted.

 ```python
 prettify_states(ekets, mm_list)